Shians/Nextflow-docs/docs/Operators.md

 ```

 ### toList
+Use `toList` to collect all items for batch processing or output as a single list.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting a single list of all items, similar to `collect`.
-- **Use case:** Collect all items for batch processing or output as a single list.

 ```groovy
 Channel.of('a', 'b', 'c')
   .toList()